Prerequisites

 }

-As you can see the library we made is a C++ one, to compile with C semantics you need to wrap your functions under extern "C" otherwise name mangling will be enabled
+As you can see, the library we made is a C++ one.
+To compile with C semantics, you need to wrap your functions under a extern "C" block.
+Otherwise name mangling will be enabled.

-Make sure that if compiling for a Unix system, you need to enable -fPIC in your compiler flags.
-This way you can have PIC(Position Independent Code)
+Make sure that, when compiling for a Unix system, you have enabled -fPIC in your compiler flags.
+This way you can have PIC(Position Independent Code).

-On Windows make sure all the functions you want to export are prefixed with __declspec(dllexport) otherwise they will not be exported from the DLL
+On Windows, make sure that all the functions you want to export are prefixed with __declspec(dllexport), otherwise they will not be exported from the DLL.

 Using the library